vippsas/vipps-epayment-api/faq.md

 [eCom API](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/)
 it's possible to capture, cancel, query, and adjust using the ePayment API.

-The eCom API uses the ePayment API “behind the scenes”.
+The eCom API uses the ePayment API *behind the scenes*.

 **Important:** Freestanding card payments are only available in the ePayment API, so payments initiated with the ePayment API may fail if the eCom API is used.